dimagi/logistics/docs/dev-setup.md

 ## Run the server

 Start the server with:

 ```
-./manage.py createsuperuser
+./manage.py runserver
 ```

 You should be able to login to the dashboard with the user you just created.